Back to Blog

 A 4-Week Plan to Improve WPM and Accuracy

-Practical Tips That Improve Results Quickly
+Practical Tips That Move Results Quickly

 How to Know You Are Progressing

+Track more than one number.
+Your weekly review should include your best net WPM, your average accuracy, the number of sessions you completed, and your most frequent error pattern.
 Progress is rarely linear day to day, but the weekly trend should move upward.
-If your accuracy is rising and your baseline speed holds steady, you are already improving.
+If accuracy is rising and baseline speed is holding steady, you are already improving — speed will follow once the foundation is solid.

 Final Takeaway